top of page

 RESTORATION DETAILS

 A group of dedicated volunteers, local historians, and craftspeople constructed the replica of Fort la Reine and established the Fort la Reine Museum in 1967 as a Centennial Project.
 It was built taking into account historic records and testimonies of how the Fort would have looked like in 1738.
-For over 50 years, the replica of Fort la Reine acted as the centre for historic education at the Museum, but the two bastion towers that housed the Indigenous Histories exhibit and RCMP displays had to be closed down due to massive deterioration.
+For over 59 years, the replica of Fort la Reine acted as the centre for historic education at the Museum, but the Trading Post had to be closed down due to massive deterioration.

 IMG_2006 (2) (3).HEIC